liferay/liferay-frontend-source-formatter/README.md

 - Lower or mixed case hex codes, such as `#fff`
 - Mixed spaces and tabs
 - Comma separated lists that are missing spaces, such as `rgb(0,0,0)`
+- Trailing new lines in nested rules
+- Misc. property formatting/spacing

 #### HTML(-like) files, such as JSP, VM, FTL, etc
 - Attributes that are unalphabetized, such as `<span id="test" class="foo">`